MicrosoftDocs/win32/desktop-src/direct3d9/d3dcreate.md

 </tr>
 <tr class="even">
 <td>D3DCREATE_ADAPTERGROUP_DEVICE</td>
 <td>Application asks the device to drive all the heads that this master adapter owns.
 The flag is illegal on nonmaster adapters.
-If this flag is set, the presentation parameters passed to [<strong>CreateDevice</strong>](/windows/desktop/api) should point to an array of [<strong>D3DPRESENT_PARAMETERS</strong>](d3dpresent-parameters.md).
-The number of elements in <strong>D3DPRESENT_PARAMETERS</strong> should equal the number of adapters defined by the NumberOfAdaptersInGroup member of the [<strong>D3DCAPS9</strong>](/windows/desktop/api/D3D9Caps/ns-d3d9caps-_d3dcaps9) structure.
+If this flag is set, the presentation parameters passed to <a href="/windows/desktop/api"><strong>CreateDevice</strong></a> should point to an array of <a href="d3dpresent-parameters"><strong>D3DPRESENT_PARAMETERS</strong></a>.
+The number of elements in <strong>D3DPRESENT_PARAMETERS</strong> should equal the number of adapters defined by the NumberOfAdaptersInGroup member of the <a href="/windows/desktop/api/D3D9Caps/ns-d3d9caps-_d3dcaps9"><strong>D3DCAPS9</strong></a> structure.
 The DirectX runtime will assign each element to each head in the numerical order specified by the AdapterOrdinalInGroup member of <strong>D3DCAPS9</strong>.</td>
 </tr>
 <tr class="odd">
 <td>D3DCREATE_DISABLE_DRIVER_MANAGEMENT</td>